devtut/generate/docs/python/python-and-excel.md

 ---
-metaTitle Python and Excel
+metaTitle: Python and Excel
-description Put list data into a Excel's file., OpenPyXL, Create excel charts with xlsxwriter, Read the excel data using xlrd module, Format Excel files with xlsxwriter
+description: Put list data into a Excel's file., OpenPyXL, Create excel charts with xlsxwriter, Read the excel data using xlrd module, Format Excel files with xlsxwriter
 ---

 # Python and Excel